 But it is only the consultant surgeon who knows why the consultation took place.

-If routine, a post-surgical follow-up within 10 days of the surgery, might not get paid.
+If routine, a post-surgical follow-up within 10 days, might not get paid.

 If on the other hand there were medical reasons, then it is possible.

-Nine out of ten times the consultant will then get paid.
+Nine out of ten times you will get paid.

-“Under the patient’s policy benefit is only payable when treatment is related to an eligible in-patient or day-patient stay within six months.
-Outstanding treatment costs are, therefore, due from your patient.”
+“Under the patient’s policy benefit is only payable when treatment is related to an eligible in-patient or day-patient stay within six months.”

 How can an initial consultation be refused under such conditions?